ThoHiller/nmr-blochus/README.md

 <a name="usage"></a>
 ### Usage

-1. By executing the start scripts (see above)
+1. By executing the start script (see above)
 2. Simply type `BLOCHUS` on the MATLAB<sup>TM</sup> prompt (make sure the `blochus` folder is on the MATLAB<sup>TM</sup> path)
 3. Check the example scripts for the usage of the core functions without the GUI (inside the `scripts` folder)